colemanja91/colemanja91.github.io/_posts/2022-06-19-dinosaurs.markdown

 * The resulting answer is also used as proof of the original assumptions (this is probably why Dr. Malcom - the mathematician character - was the one to spot this issue)

 At Jurassic Park, they had monitoring - they could watch for a particular case they knew and cared about.
 But they did not have observability - they couldn't answer questions that they couldn't think of.
 And it quite literally came back to bite them.

-They would have figured it out eventually - carnivores would start running out of food supply

-Thanks for letting me reminisce!